makerdao/sai/DEVELOPING.md

 ## Auth setup

-ds-auth is used, with no owners (XXX: check) and two authorities:
+ds-auth is used, with no owners and two authorities:

 1. `dad`: ds-guard, used for internal authority